State Mandates Wearing of Masks In Closed Spaces, Issues Safety Protocols - The Times of Bengal

 Karnataka Covid Guidelines: Karnataka government on Thursday decided to conduct mandatory testing of Severe Acute Respiratory Illness (SARI) and Influenza Like Illness in the state.

-Karnataka Covid News: Amid a spurt in COVID-19 cases in some parts of the world, including China, the Basavaraj-led Karnataka government on Thursday made face masks mandatory in closed spaces and air-conditioned rooms in the state.
+Karnataka Covid News: The Basavaraj-led Karnataka government on Thursday made face masks mandatory in closed spaces and air-conditioned rooms in the state amid a spurt in COVID-19 cases in some parts of the world, including China.
 The government also decided to conduct mandatory testing of Severe Acute Respiratory Illness (SARI) and Influenza Like Illness in the state.

 “We are going to issue an advisory to wear masks in indoor locations, closed spaces and air-conditioned rooms.
 Also, there will be mandatory testing of ILI and SARI cases across Karnataka,” State Health Minister Sudhakar said, briefing reporters after a meeting led by Chief Minister Basavaraj Bommai on COVID-19.